LeanneNortje/DirectMultimodalFew-ShotLearning/README.md

-# End-to-end multimodal few-shot learning of speech and images
+# Direct multimodal few-shot learning of speech and images

 ## Overview

-This repository includes the code used to implement the experiments in the paper: END-TO-END MULTIMODAL FEW-SHOT LEARNING OF SPEECH AND IMAGES.
+This repository includes the code used to implement the experiments in the paper: DIRECT MULTIMODAL FEW-SHOT LEARNING OF SPEECH AND IMAGES.
 Unsupervised approaches are compared to transfer learning from background data.
 These two approaches are used to learn features used in a multimodal speech-image matching task.

 ## Disclaimer